 - Bring clothes that you can layer including a pair of gloves, scarf, and a trapper hat.

-Club Med Kiroro Peak Review: It’s Worth the Trip
+Club Med Kiroro Peak: It’s Worth the Trip

 Club Med Kiroro Peak is a world-class ski resort that offers luxurious accommodation, gourmet dining, and excellent skiing facilities.
 With its stunning location, top-notch services, and wide range of activities, it is the perfect destination for anyone looking for an unforgettable skiing experience in Japan.